-He joined National Spine & Pain Centers in 2002 upon completion of his military service.
-He expanded the practice into the Fredericksburg and Richmond markets before becoming President of NSPC to provide organizational leadership in the face of sweeping healthcare industry reform.
+Dr. Douglas Wisor joined National Spine & Pain Centers in 2002 upon completion of his military service.
+He expanded the practice into the Fredericksburg and Richmond markets before becoming Vice Chairman of the Board and Chief Development Officer of NSPC to provide organizational leadership in the face of sweeping healthcare industry reform.

 His ongoing areas of clinical interest include management of acute and chronic nerve pain, disc injuries, and arthritis of the spine.
 He is particularly skilled in minimally invasive procedures including neuromodulation with spinal cord stimulation and radiofrequency denervation of arthritic spinal joints.
 He is also accredited to perform both vertebroplasty and kyphoplasty on painful spinal compression fractures and percutaneous decompression for the treatment of lumbar disc herniations.

 Dr. Wisor has published articles and lectured nationally on the diagnosis and treatment of various pain syndromes and the future of pain management for patients in the new healthcare era.
 He continues to train pain physicians on how to perform sophisticated pain management procedures and has served on the national advisory board of St. Jude Medical.